 - The container number and other details necessary to identify the container;

 - The name and address of the responsible Australian entity;

 - The date the declaration was made.

 A compliant CWD is required for the movement of all loaded or empty freight containers on a public road by a heavy vehicle.

 Freight containers consigned for import or export by sea:

 Freight containers for transport by sea must also meet the requirements of the Navigation Act 2012, including Marine Order 42 (Verified Gross Mass).
 Transport documentation created for that purpose, such as a Pre-Receival Advice (PRA), may be used as a complying CWD (or part thereof) so long as it includes all information required to be a compliant CWD, and is available for inspection by an Authorised Officer.
 A PRA that does not contain all the necessary information could be used in conjunction with another document or documents that contain the missing information.

 At DHL Global Forwarding we see CoR compliance as a pillar of our Safety First endeavours and plan to include regular helpful CoR information in our Customer Newsletters.
-If you require additional information a good website to visit is the (NHVR).
+If you require additional information a good website to visit is the undefined (NHVR).